Eddie Murphy: 1976–1980: Early standup career

-1980–1989: Acting stardom
+1980s: Superstar status and career peak

 In the early 1980s, Murphy first earned national attention as a cast member on Saturday Night Live (SNL) and was credited with helping to revitalize the show.
 His characters included a grown-up version of the Little Rascals character Buckwheat; a streetwise children's show host named Mr. Robinson (parodying Fred Rogers, who found it amusing); and a morose, cynical Gumby, whose trademark slogan became an SNL catchphrase: "I'm Gumby, dammit!"
 According to Joseph Clokey, whose father Art Clokey created Gumby, both of them "thought Eddie was a genius in the way he played that character".
 The Buckwheat character was retired in spectacular fashion—assassinated, on camera, in front of 30 Rockefeller Plaza—at Murphy's request, after he grew tired of constant demands from fans to "Do Buckwheat!
 Do Buckwheat!"
-In Rolling Stone's February 2015 appraisal of all 141 SNL cast members to date, Murphy was ranked second (behind John Belushi).
+In Rolling Stone's February 2015 appraisal of all 141 SNL cast members to-date, Murphy was ranked second (behind John Belushi).
 "It is customary (and accurate) to say that Eddie Murphy is the only reason SNL survived the five-year wilderness without Lorne Michaels", the magazine noted.

-Murphy's early comedy was characterized by copious profanity and sketches lampooning a diverse group of people (including White Anglo-Saxon Protestants (WASPs), African Americans, Italian Americans, overweight people, and gay people).
+Murphy's early comedy was characterized by copious profanity and sketches lampooning a diverse group of people, including WASPs, African-Americans, Italian-Americans, overweight people, and gay people.
 He released two stand-up specials.
 Delirious was filmed in 1983 in Washington, D.C.

 Due to the popularity of Delirious, his concert film, Eddie Murphy Raw (1987), received a wide theatrical release, grossing $50 million; the movie was filmed in the Felt Forum at Madison Square Garden in New York City.

-Comedians who cite Murphy as influencing them include Russell Brand, Dave Chappelle, and Chris Rock.

 In 1982, Murphy made his big-screen debut in the film 48 Hrs. with Nick Nolte.
 48 Hrs. proved to be a hit when it was released during the Christmas season of 1982.
 Nolte was scheduled to host the December 11, 1982, Christmas episode of Saturday Night Live, but became too ill to host, so Murphy took over.
 He became the only cast member to host while still a regular.
-Murphy opened the show with the phrase, "Live from New York, It's the Eddie Murphy Show!"

-The following year Murphy starred in Trading Places with fellow SNL alumnus Dan Aykroyd.
-The movie marked the first of Murphy's collaborations with director John Landis, who also directed Murphy in Coming to America (1988) and Beverly Hills Cop III (1994).
-Trading Places was an even greater box office success than 48 Hrs.
+Murphy opened the show with the phrase, "Live from New York, it's the Eddie Murphy Show!"
+The following year, Murphy starred in Trading Places with SNL original cast member Dan Aykroyd.
+The movie marked the first of Murphy's collaborations with director John Landis, who would go on to direct Murphy in Coming to America (1988) and Beverly Hills Cop III (1994).
+Trading Places was an even greater box-office success than 48 Hrs.